bowang-lab/simATAC/docs/tutorial.md

 ```

-You can print the description for each parameter by running
+You can print the description for each parameter documented in the R package by running

 ```bash
 > ?simATACCount